leanprover/theorem_proving_in_lean4/structures_and_records.md

 ```

 The suffix ``: structure-type`` can be omitted whenever the name of
 the structure can be inferred from the expected type.
-For example, we
+For example,
-use this notation to define "points."
-The order that the fields are
-specified does not matter, so all the expressions below define the
-same point.
+the Lean compiler can infer the type `Point Nat` in the following
+call to `Point.smul`:

 ```lean
 # structure Point (α : Type u) where